 The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis.
-Below is a list of some of the programs that maybe available at the university:
+Specific information on rape, non-stranger rape, and other sexual offenses is made available through public education programs conducted by the Office of Student Affairs throughout the year.